 Many anglers who are interested in adding a fish finder to their arsenal of tools become frustrated and confused with the extensive options that they have to choose from, not to mention the distinct features that each product has.

 This is unfortunate as fish finders differ pretty significantly from one unit to the next.
 So you need to select the best sounder for your needs and circumstances if you are to derive the maximum benefit possible.

 One particularly confusing aspect of fish finders that many anglers struggle to understand is the direction in which it emits the sonar waves.

 Down-imaging fish finders feature a transducer that directs sonar waves down beneath your boat, while side-imaging fish finders direct their beams to the sides of your boat.
-Both type of unit is inherently better than the other, and both will help you find (and therefore catch) more fish.
+Both type is inherently better than the other, and both can help you find (and therefore catch) more fish.

 In fact, some units rely on both types of imaging and allow you to select between the two.
 Accordingly, it is important to know what circumstances favor the use of side-imaging technology and when down-imaging units obtain better results.